dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ![chart2](resources/images/program_indicators/cbsnew1.png)

-This chart uses event indicators, including combining data from Stage(Diagnostic and Treatment), where it gets the data on whether or not a confirmed Malaria case, and Stage (Case outcome), where it gets the information on whether the case is Indigenous (local) .
+This chart uses event indicators, including combining data from Stage 1 (Diagnostic and Treatment), where it gets the data on whether or not a confirmed Malaria case, and Stage 4(Case outcome), where it gets the information on whether the case is Indigenous (local).

 It is not possible to create this type of output using event visualizer (you can not pull data from multiple stages using event visualizer).

-You can covert this chart to a pivot table so they can see that you can also create a pivot table using data from multiple stages, an option not possible in event visualizer/reports.
+You can convert this chart to a pivot table so they can see that you can also create a pivot table using data from multiple stages, an option not possible in event visualizer/reports.

 ![table2](resources/images/program_indicators/cbsnew2.png)